-Nightfood has eight ice cream flavors in ongoing production, and an additional ten products have been developed or in late stages of development.
-Management has also done preliminary research on CBD infused ice cream, current FDA guidelines do not permit CBD to be used as an additive in conventional food, and Management does not believe such products will be allowed under FDA guidelines for several quarters.
+Nightfood has nine ice cream flavors in ongoing production, and an additional ten products have been developed or in late stages of development.
+Management has also done preliminary research on CBD infused ice cream, current FDA guidelines do not permit CBD to be used as an additive in conventional food.
+While Management has interest in such a development, it is likely such products will not be allowed under FDA guidelines for several quarters.

-Nightfood is currently available in approximately 700 supermarket locations, up from under 200 at the same time in 2019.
-The Company has secured commitments from additional supermarket chains that will be launching Nightfood in coming weeks.
-Management believes that current marketing initiatives and existing sales velocity trends, along with securing the designation of being the Official Ice Cream of the American Pregnancy Association all bode well for securing additional supermarket chain distribution during calendar 2020.
+Nightfood is currently available in over 750 supermarket locations, and Management is expecting a meaningful increase in points of distribution in early 2021.
+Management believes that current marketing initiatives and existing sales velocity trends, along with securing the designation of being the Official Ice Cream of the American Pregnancy Association all bode well for securing additional expansion of the Nightfood brand.

-Aggressive supermarket expansion could result in expensive "slotting fees".
-Slotting fees are normal and customary in the consumer goods industry and are fees that certain retailers and distributors charge to introduce a new product into their inventory.
+Aggressive supermarket expansion could result in additional "slotting fees".
+Slotting fees are normal and customary in the consumer goods industry and are fees that certain retailers and distributors charge to introduce a new product into their available assortment.